-The Ag Council greatly appreciates and strongly supports the amendment to the 2014 Farm Bill approved in the fiscal year 2018 appropriations bill that provided a PLC program for "seed cotton."
-This program is critical, and we were pleased to see it carried forward in the 2018 Farm Bill.
-It's critical that a cotton Commodity Title safety net program be in place to prevent the complete dissolution of infrastructure and jobs that support the processing of cotton in Arkansas.

-In establishing a "seed cotton" PLC program, we support utilizing the generic base as the foundation for a cotton seed program, however, we strongly encourage that maximum flexibility be granted to farmers to allow for a choice in the re-allocation of generic base acres so that farmers can choose what distribution best meets the needs and economic interests of each farm.

-For all commodities, we oppose mandatory base updates for Title I programs.
-However, we do support opportunities for farmers to adjust their base acres on a voluntary basis.
+- offset some of the damage caused by trade disputes resulting from efforts of the U.S. to 1 2 renegotiate trade relations with key export markets as well the COVID-19 pandemic and other 3 natural disasters.
+However, such assistance is not sufficient in fully offsetting economic losses.
+4 Failure to provide this needed assistance would have caused irreparable harm to Arkansas 5 farmers, the agriculture industry of Arkansas, and many rural communities in Arkansas.
+6 7 The Ag Council greatly appreciates and strongly supports the amendment to the 2014 Farm Bill 8 approved in the fiscal year 2018 appropriations bill that provided a PLC program for "seed cotton."
+This program is critical, and we were pleased to see it carried forward in the 2018 Farm 9 10 Bill.
+It's critical that a cotton Commodity Title safety net program be in place to prevent the 11 complete dissolution of infrastructure and jobs that support the processing of cotton in Arkansas.
+12 13 In establishing a "seed cotton" PLC program, we support utilizing the generic base as the 14 foundation for a cotton seed program, however, we strongly encourage that maximum flexibility 15 be granted to farmers to allow for a choice in the re-allocation of generic base acres so that 16 farmers can choose what distribution best meets the needs and economic interests of each farm.
+17 18 For all commodities, we oppose mandatory base updates for Title I programs.
+However, we do 19 support opportunities for farmers to adjust their base acres on a voluntary basis.
+20 21 The Ag Council believes Congress should increase reference prices to reflect the rising cost of 22 production.
+23 24 We believe cotton farmers should be able to purchase STAX insurance while electing to participate in ARC & PLC programs in the commodity title.
+25 26 27 Disaster Support: 28 The Ag Council supports legislation that provides financial assistance to all producers that have 29 suffered losses due to natural disasters and economic disasters.
+The Ag Council believes the 30 declaration of each county and all contiguous counties should be completed by the 31 Administration in a timely manner.
+The method of disaster assistance payments to eligible 32 producers should be processed in the simplest and quickest method available and should be 33 delivered through the Farm Service Agency (FSA) where possible.
+In addition, the U.S. 34 government should continue to provide adequate funding for existing disaster assistance funding 35 such as loan and grant programs through USDA and SBA as well as USDA and the USACE for 36 watershed rehabilitation.
+37 38 The Ag Council supports broad discretion to Secretary of Agriculture in utilizing Section 32 39 Commodity Credit Corporation (CCC) funds to provide direct emergency assistance to farmers 40 on an ad-hoc basis without Congressional approval.
+41 42 We oppose basing disaster payments on insurance coverage level or insurance claims made.
+43 44 The Ag Council supports the Economic Adjustment Assistance for Textile Mills, which provides 45 per bale assistance payments for domestic cotton mills.
+46 - 8

+- 1 Insurance Title

+- 2

+- 3 Federal Crop Insurance:

-The Ag Council believes Congress should increase reference prices to reflect the rising cost of production.
+4 The Ag Council encourages Congress to develop and make available to the farmer an affordable

-We believe cotton farmers should be able to purchase STAX insurance while electing to participate in ARC & PLC programs in the commodity title.

-Disaster Support:

-29 The Ag Council supports legislation that provides financial assistance to all producers that have 30 suffered losses due to natural disasters and economic disasters.
-The Ag Council believes the

-31 declaration of each county and all contiguous counties should be completed by the

-32 Administration in a timely manner.
-The method of disaster assistance payments to eligible

-33 producers should be processed in the simplest and quickest method available and should be watershed rehabilitation.
-37

-34 delivered through the Farm Service Agency (FSA) where possible.
-In addition, the U.S.

-35 government should continue to provide adequate funding for existing disaster assistance funding 36 such as loan and grant programs through USDA and SBA as well as USDA and the USACE for

-The Ag Council supports broad discretion to Secretary of Agriculture in utilizing Section 32 Commodity Credit Corporation (CCC) funds to provide direct emergency assistance to farmers on an ad-hoc basis without Congressional approval.

-We oppose basing disaster payments on insurance coverage level or insurance claims made.

-45 The Ag Council supports the Economic Adjustment Assistance for Textile Mills, which provides 46 per bale assistance payments for domestic cotton mills.

-Insurance Title

-Federal Crop Insurance:

-The Ag Council encourages Congress to develop and make available to the farmer an affordable and effective crop insurance program.
-The program should be designed to allow the farmer to protect themselves from excessive production risks, price risks, weather risks, and other revenue risks.
-Additionally, the premium paid by the producer must be realistically priced by the Government to encourage broad based producer participation and support from farm production lenders.
+5 and effective crop insurance program.
+The program should be designed to allow the farmer to

+- 6 protect themselves from excessive production risks, price risks, weather risks, and other revenue - 7 risks.
+Additionally, the premium paid by the producer must be realistically priced by the - 8 Government to encourage broad based producer participation and support from farm production9 lenders. - 9 10